cruzwebdev/chat/README.md

 _None._

 ## Under Construction
 The profile section is currently under construction.
 A user can upload a profile picture, but the bio does not update.
 I am adding functionality to send images in the chat section.
-I am working on optomizing the site for mobile.
+I am working on optimizing the site for mobile.

 ## Support and contact details